crunchy-devops/jenkins-pic/JMETER.md

 Source data files :  testresult.jlt
 Save

-### Commit and push the spring-framework-petclinic
+### Commit and push the spring-framework-petclinic project
 Go to build now

-### Load Test
+### Load Test with 20 users
 We will simulate the use of the Pectclinic web application with 20 users, using a ramp-up delay of 60 seconds.
 Replace the line in the job petclinic-jmeter
 ```shell
 jmeter -JUSERS=20 -JRAMP-UP=60 -Jjmeter.save.saveservice.output_format=xml -Jjmeter.save.saveservice.response_data.on_error=true -n -t petclinic_test_plan.jmx  -l testresult.jlt
 ```

-### Recording a test plan for Petclinic website
+## Recording a test plan for Petclinic website

 ![FoxyProxy](screenshots/foxyproxy_addon.png)

-Install Firefox and Setup the add-on named FoxyProxy
+Install in Firefox an add-on extension named FoxyProxy Standard

 ![FoxyProxy](screenshots/foxyproxy_add.png)

-Select add in foxyproxy extension
+Select add in the foxyproxy extension
-Enter a title Jmeter
+Enter a title:  Jmeter
 Proxy Type is HTTP
 Proxy IP is localhost
 Port is 8888
-no username or password
+no username and no password

 ### Create a New Test plan
 Start with your mouse over test plan and right click on it.